Bsquiat1/music-app-project/README.md

 - Customizability: Tailwind provides a wide range of configuration options that allow developers to customize the framework to fit their specific needs, including the ability to define custom utility classes.

 Overall, Tailwind is a powerful tool that can help developers create beautiful, functional, and consistent UI designs quickly and efficiently.

+## Hosting

+The site is also hosted kive on netlify, To view it you can follow this link https://spiffy-lollipop-6ac0ac.netlify.app.